zhoujun-7/Realistic-Depth-Synthesis/README.md

 ## Acknowledgement

-We thanks [HANDS19-Challenge-Toolbox](https://github.com/anilarmagan/HANDS19-Challenge-Toolbox) for providing a simple way to synthesis noise-free images.
+We thanks [HANDS19-Challenge-Toolbox](https://github.com/anilarmagan/HANDS19-Challenge-Toolbox) for providing a simple way to synthesize noise-free images.

 We thank the following repos providing helpful components/functions in our work.